kuzzleio/documentation/src/api/1/controller-server/now/index.md

 ## Response

-Return a `now` property containing the server timestamp, in Epoch-millis format.
+Returns a `now` property containing the server timestamp, in Epoch-millis format.

 ```javascript
 {